vykiiTor/kata-task-manager-Ferret/README.md

 * Use an iterative process - going through the following steps, in order:

 1. Parse user input (+, -, x, o, q)

+*Note: by parser, we mean a function that takes a strring and returns something that is *not* a string.
+For instance, a command, a list of tokens, ...*

 2. Update the task list
 3. Display the tasks
 4. Run the interaction loop